 YouTube has more than one billion unique visits on a monthly basis and has a broad demographic of users who are 18-54 years old.
 As consumers, we spend 2.9 billion hours on YouTube each month.
 Guess what this means?
 You should be there.

-You do not need to utilize all social platforms, but you should pick a FEW that best fit your target customer base and consistently work to build a strong following.
+You do not need to utilize all social platforms, but you should pick a FEW that best fits your target customer base and consistently work to build a strong following.

 Social media gives you another opportunity to rank on Google and become more easily accessible.
-It also helps people to know, like and trust in your brand.
-Your social strategy should be simple, consistent and keep you in front of your target audience on a daily basis.
+It also helps people to know, like, and trust your brand.
+Your social strategy should be simple, and consistent, and keep you in front of your target audience on a daily basis.

 Third base: Advertising

 Online advertising can help you reach your audience faster.
 Different types of online advertising are available, including Google AdWords, Facebook ads, and retargeting ads.

 Getting the most out of services like AdWords — also called “pay-per-click,” or PPC, advertising — requires ongoing experimentation.
 This can quickly get expensive if your campaign is not set up correctly.

 Facebook advertising, on the other hand, is relatively inexpensive; and, for as little as $5 per day, you can significantly increase how many people see your ads.

 Retargeting is also a great way to inexpensively advertise online by “re-marketing” to people who visit your website.
 For instance, when potential customers visit your website, you’re able to place “cookies” on their Web browsers that follow them wherever they go on the Internet, allowing you to stay on top of your “qualified” leads.